-Multilingualism is evident in the three communities, namely Sitio San Martin, Burog, and Santa Rosa, according to our findings as reflected by the tables 1-7.
+This paper investigated the language use of Aytas, an ethnolinguistic community in Bamban, Tarlac.
+This paper determined the language/s used in home domain and outside domain.
+Based on the results, multilingualism is evident in the three communities, namely Sitio San Martin, Burog, and Santa Rosa as reflected on Tables 1-7.
 The occurrences where the children of their generation in the communities speak a non-heritage language may contribute to the imminent language loss of their heritage language, which is Ayta Mag-Antsi.
-This study has found out that as the dominant language, (i.e., Kapampangan), is widely spoken in the three ethnolinguistic communities, it is evident that Mag-Antsi speakers may face the subtractive bilingualism, which is characterized by a levied division between two languages, where one can be attained, and the other one can be lost.
+This study has found out that as the dominant language (i.e., Kapampangan) is widely spoken in the three ethnolinguistic communities, it is evident that Mag-Antsi speakers may face the subtractive bilingualism, which is characterized by a levied division between two languages, where one can be attained, and the other one can be lost.
 As evident in the community, children may need to embrace Kapampangan at the expense of their heritage language.
-Many people, including educators, curricularists, school administrators, political leaders, mothers, and guardians feel this dichotomy as to which language should be taught and learned both in school, community, or at home.
-There would always be a contention about this;.
-However, it is always important to be reminded that heritage language maintenance is highly advantageous to minority children's cognitive, educational, and social-emotional development, not counting the very important role of culture and identity.
+Stakeholders, including educators, curricularists, school administrators, political leaders, mothers, and guardians feel this dichotomy as to which language should be taught and learned both in school, community, or at home.
+There would always be a contention about this; however, it is always important to be reminded that heritage language maintenance is highly advantageous to minority children's cognitive, educational, and social-emotional development, not counting the especially important role of culture and identity.
+It is important to note that it is highly crucial to save the Ayta's heritage language (i.e., Mag-Antsi) not only because the first language is one of the ultimate cultural triumphs of men, but more importantly, saving mother tongue is the same as saving the cultural, social, and the other scientific endeavors of the community.